 I acknowledged what she said and asked her to tell me more.
-She explained that there are a lot of kids in our house (one being a new baby brother), that she always has to share everything, and that there’s also a lot to do, all the time—and she’s right.
+She explained that there are a lot of kids in our house, that she always has to share everything, and that there’s also a lot to do, all the time—and she’s right.

-I’m a mom of four, ages 5 months, 18 months, 4 and 5.
-Between general child care, breastfeeding, keeping my marriage somewhat in check and trying to be (somewhat) of a human, I’ve been pretty busy for the past six years.
-I’m always doing something for someone, and in that vulnerable moment where my 5-year-old was trying to put into words her feelings of being lost in the shuffle as an older child, I still felt the pull of the never-ending list of tasks and responsibilities prying me away from her current needs for connection and support.
+I’m a mom of four, ages 1, 2, 5, and 6.
+Between everyday child care, working full-time, keeping my marriage somewhat in check, and trying to feel (somewhat) like a human, I’ve been pretty busy for the past six and a half years.
+I’m always doing something for someone, and in that vulnerable moment when my 6-year-old was trying to put into words her feelings of being lost in the shuffle as the oldest child, I still felt the pull of the never-ending list of tasks and responsibilities prying me away from her current needs for connection and support.

-At that very point I committed to something I had been dancing around for too long: consistent one-on-one time with my children, specifically, my older kids.
-It sounds so easy, but in my experience, it’s been a struggle to start, much less maintain.
-However, I finally found a good rhythm with getting in quality time with my big kids and can attest to how very important it is to do, especially after adding a new sibling to the mix.
+At that very point, I committed to something I had been dancing around for too long: consistent one-on-one time with my children, specifically, my older kids.
+It sounds so simple, but in my experience, it’s a practice that’s been a struggle to start, much less maintain.
+However, I finally found a good rhythm for squeezing in mommy-and-me dates with my big kids and can attest to how very important it is to do.

-While the effects may not be day-and-night, it’s clear that they both receive from my undivided attention (and their dad’s—he’s in on this, too).
-And as their parent, as imperfect as I am, it warms my heart tremendously when I know I’ve given them something they really needed: a present mother.
+While the effects may not be drastic, it’s clear that they both gain something from my undivided attention (and their dad’s—he’s in on this, too).
+And as their parent, imperfect as I am, it warms my heart tremendously when I know I’ve given them something they really needed; in this case, a present mother.

-It may sound elementary, but chances are you’re less likely to do something spontaneous on a Wednesday night when you have obligations and a home schedule to maintain.
+It may seem elementary, but chances are you’re less likely to do something spontaneous on a Wednesday night when you have obligations and a home schedule to execute.
 I book two date nights (one per child, in my case) a month for three months at a time.
-This allows me to realistically plan around these occasions and also keeps them at the forefront of my mind.
-When I know I have a dinner date with my daughter on the 15th at 5:30 p.m., I treat it like I would any other appointment and make it a top priority.
+This allows me to plan around these occasions and also keeps them at the forefront of my mind.
+Without putting our outings in ink, it’s not realistic to assume they will happen organically.
+But when I know I have a dinner date with my daughter on the 15th at 5:30 p.m., I treat it like I would any other appointment and make it a top priority.

-I quickly realized after my son requested we go to Target to buy a race car for multiple outings that I needed a solid itinerary beforehand.
-When brainstorming ideas, I try to pour into their individual interests knowing that their siblings’ preferences—and capacities—won’t be part of the decision-making process.
+I quickly realized after my son requested we go to Target to buy a race car for subsequent outings that I needed a solid itinerary before our dates.
+When brainstorming ideas, I try to pour into their interests knowing that their siblings’ preferences—and capacities—won’t be part of the decision-making process.

-For example, my daughter loves collecting random objects and is curious about everything; I took her to a corner antique shop so she could explore and simply marvel at her surroundings without having to be rushed out the door for her little brother’s naptime.
-She was so joyful while showing me a jar of old marbles, a dusty typewriter and a Blink-182 record.
-(Yep, I guess now that’s also considered an antique.)
-There was so much relief in not having to tell her “not right now” or “maybe next time” when she wanted to wander about the shop.
+For example, my daughter loves collecting random objects and is curious about everything.
+I took her to a corner antique shop so she could explore and simply marvel at her surroundings without having to be rushed out the door for her little brother’s nap time.
+She was so joyful while showing me a jar filled with old marbles, a dusty typewriter, and a Blink-182 record.
+(So, I guess now that’s also considered an antique.)
+I felt so much relief in not having to tell her “not right now” or “maybe next time” when she wanted to wander about the shop.
 It was great—and though she left with a new book, the perusing was free of charge!

-Other go-to dates for us include dinner and a car wash (for real, they love going); buying a mystery box of macarons from the French bakery and trying to guess the flavors; visiting the town square to make wishes in the fountain; taking a walk to our neighborhood library, and painting pottery.
+Other go-to dates for us include Mexican food and a car wash (for real, they love going), buying a mystery box of macarons from the local French bakery and trying to guess the flavors, visiting the town square to make wishes in the fountain, walking to our neighborhood library, and painting pottery.

 Try not to rush them during this process, either.
 If you’re at the zoo and your preschooler wants to spend 15 minutes staring at the same bird, try to get on board, and know that just being there with them makes for an exciting time.
 Don’t put pressure on yourself (or them) to have deep conversations or make specific memories.
-Expectations can spoil the bonding experience.
+I’ve found that expectations can spoil the bonding experience.